HollowMan6/02239-Data-Security/Report-access-control.md

 | :----------------------------------: |
 |     **Figure 1: Role Heirarchy**     |

 In order to use Role-Based AC mechanism, the property `accessControlModel` contained in the file _util.Configuration.java_ is set to _roleBasedAccessControl_ .
-Then, the class `Role.java` in _dtu.compute.server.ac_ handles the implementation of `Model.java` interface.
+Then, the class `Role.java` in _dtu.compute.server.ac_ handles the implementation of the Model.java interface.
 More precisely, it implements the two methods:

 - `isMethodGranted`
 - `isMethodGrantedForRole`